aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 This guidance covers **Option 2: Standalone DCV + BYO login node**.
 We will leverage existing recipes in this repo (getting_started and cfd_cluster) to set up a cluster with a standalone visualization node.
 We will then use the byo_login guidance to add that visualization node to the cluster.

-## Overview

-This recipe is a walkthrough that composes existing recipes to create a NICE DCV remote visualization workstation configured as a bring-your-own (BYO) login node for AWS Parallel Computing Service (PCS).

-For our visualization workload we'll use Relion (REgularised LIkelihood OptimisatioN), an open-source cryo-EM image processing application that uses GPUs for accelerated visualization and computation.

-With Relion, users both visualize 3D molecules and submit batch jobs to the cluster, all from a single UI running in the DCV session.

-Rather than creating net-new infrastructure, this recipe guides you through composing:

-1. [**pcs/getting_started**](../getting_started/) — PCS cluster with networking, storage, and compute nodes
-2. **Modified DCV workstation template** (included in this recipe at [`assets/dcv-linux-node.yaml`](assets/dcv-linux-node.yaml)) — GPU instance with NICE DCV and configurable username
-3. [**Official AWS PCS multi-cluster login script**](https://github.com/aws-samples/aws-hpc-recipes/tree/main/recipes/pcs/byo_login) — sackd configuration for BYO login node connectivity
-4. [**pcs/spack_for_pcs**](../spack_for_pcs/) — Spack package manager for HPC dependency management

-We will deploy a PCS cluster, launch a DCV workstation, configure it as a login node, and install Relion for interactive cryo-EM processing with GPU acceleration.

 ## Prerequisites

 Before starting this walkthrough, ensure you have: